apache/druid/docs/catalog/ext.md

 FROM TABLE(ext.dataDir(filter => 'Dec*.csv'))
 ```

-Again, in a real intestion, we'd insert expessions to parse the date, etc.
+Again, in a real ingestion, you would insert expressions to parse the date, etc.

 ### HTTP Input Source